JuliaDynamics/NetworkDynamics.jl/docs/src/metadata.md

 - `:marker`: Store a `Symbol` for the graph plot.
 Possible values could be `:circle`, `:rect`, `:utriangle`, `:cross`, `:diamond`, `:dtriangle`, `:pentagon`, `:xcross` or anything which works as a `marker` keyword argument in Makie.
 - `:initconstraint`: Store additional initialization constrains.
 Has special `has_/get_/set_/delete_initconstraint` accessors.
 See [Initialization](@ref) for further details.
+- `:initformula`: Similar to initconstraint, but is a straight forward explicit mapping to initialize some variables.

 ## Symbol Metadata